Phoenix: "Win Through Compromise"?

 - This is how Count Kalliovski of The Red Necklace gains power over people.

-- Star Wars Legends has the Intergalactic Banking Clan, one of the corporate interests backing Count Dooku's Separatists during the Clone Wars.
+- The Intergalactic Banking Clan is one of the corporate interests backing Count Dooku's Separatists during the Clone Wars.
 This Mega Corp. behaves like loan sharks on a galactic scale, charging steep interest rates and maintaining a private droid army to collect on defaulters.

 Live Action TV